-- 7. No Delegate may address a session without previously having obtained the permission from the Chair. - 8.
+- 6. No Delegate may address a session without previously having obtained the permission from the Chair. - 7.
 When speaking on a substantial matter, a Delegate may yield in the following ways after having concluded a speech: - Yield to questions (open to points of information).
 Questioners will be selected by the Chair and each limited to one question.
-Follow-up questions (right to reply) will generally not be entertained. - Yield to another Delegate.
+Follow-up questions (rights of reply) are only in order if the sovereignty of a member state has been infringed or a Delegate has been attacked personally.
+A motion to follow up must be submitted in writing to the Chair. - Yield to another Delegate.
 There will be no points of information to a Delegate, to whom the floor has been yielded.
-Also, yields cannot be yielded. - Yield to the Chair.
-Such a yield should be made if the Delegate does not wish his/her speech to be subject to questions.
+Yields can only be yielded to the Chair. - Yield to the Chair, if the Delegate does not wish the speech to be subject to points of information. - 8.
+A speech yielded to questions (points of information) or to another Delegate can only be yielded to the Chair. - 9.
+Speaking time per speech is 3 minutes.
+At the Chairs discretion, the speaking time can be shortened or extended.